jaytimm/textpress/README.md

 - **Data journalists** — Speed from lead to data.
 Fetch URLs from search or Wikipedia, ingest into Tidyverse-ready formats.
 - **LLM & RAG developers** — A no-nonsense middle layer: `nlp_roll_chunks()` for context windows, `search_index()` for keyword retrieval before prompts.
 - **Everyone** — Zero bloat.
 A consistent four-step pattern (Fetch → Read → Process → Search) that fits in a `|>` pipeline.
+- **Stepwise transparency** — textpress is designed for pedagogy, giving a clear, stepwise view of how raw web content becomes structured text.
+Standard data frames (no black-box objects) let students inspect every stage—from structural scraping and sentence splitting to token normalization and BM25 indexing.

 ---